 When baking a cake instead of greasing and flouring the pan, line it with aluminum foil.
 After baking let the pan cool down and place the cake pan and all in the refrigerator to chill.
 When ready to frost the cake will lift out and you can easily peel the foil off the cake which will make it easier to icing.

 To easily line a baking pan with foil, turn the pan upside down and smoothe the foil on the bottom and up the sides of the pan being careful to form the corners as well.
-Then take the "formed" foil off the pan, turn the pan back over and it will fit perfectly inside the pan.
-No more pulling and ripping.

 Whenever you bake brownies or other baked items, line the pan you are using with heavy duty aluminum foil.
 When completely cool, carefully lift out; then pull foil away from sides.
 This makes it easy to cut and to lift out the pieces.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.